This article was updated in October 2016

 Whilst there are the BA and Lloyds / TSB cards which issue Avios miles directly, there are other cards which offer points which can be converted into Avios points.

 But which of these is the best credit card for earning Avios?
-Today I am focussing purely on sign-up bonuses.
-Tomorrow I will compare the same cards in terms of their day-to-day earning capacity.
+This article focusses purely on sign-up bonuses.
+Part 2 compares the same cards in terms of their day-to-day earning capacity.

 You should note that, whilst some of these cards offer points which convert to Avios, this is not necessarily the best use of them.
 The 20,000 IHG Rewards Club points from their Premium Visa would get you a free night at many Holiday Inn hotels, for example, which is a better deal than 4,000 Avios assuming you achieve 1p per mile.